transmitly/transmitly/README.md

 })
 .BuildClient();

-//In this case, we're using Microsoft.DependencyInjection.
-We need to register our `ICommunicationsClient` with the service collection
-//Tip: The Microsoft Dependency Injection library will take care of the registration for you (https://github.com/dotnet/runtime/tree/main/src/libraries/Microsoft.Extensions.DependencyInjection) builder.Services.AddSingleton(communicationsClient);
+// Register ICommunicationsClient with the service collection.
+// If you install Transmitly.Microsoft.Extensions.DependencyInjection,
+// you can use builder.Services.AddTransmitly(...) instead of manual registration. builder.Services.AddSingleton(communicationsClient);
 ```
 In our new account registration code: